Bringing a puppy home the first night is a huge and exciting moment for you, the puppy, and the family (that includes other dogs or pets at home).

-The first important thing to know is that the whining and crying is yet the only way a puppy knows to communicate, at least until you establish a good communication base.
+The first important thing to know is that whining and crying is yet the only way a puppy knows to communicate, at least until you establish a good communication base.

 Knowing why your puppy is whining is a very important thing to know as it allows you to prevent your puppy from developing bad habits.

-As we said earlier your puppy won’t probably make through the night without potting – depends on the breed – so to limit those relief trips you want to take your puppy pot just before settling down for the night.
+As we said earlier your puppy won’t probably make it through the night without potting – depends on the breed – so to limit those relief trips you want to take your puppy pot just before settling down for the night.